paperdave/3d-tic-tac-toe/readme.md

 1. creates a dist folder
 1. tweak env to point to `dist` not `game`

+## pm2
+theres a `ecosystem.config.js`, which has information to deploy to my local testing server. you can tweak it to use to deploy to production or your own local development server.

 ## goals
 - mobile first
 - handle edge cases (wierd reconnection scenerios) (probably failed here)